-In regards to active addiction, the ego, as defined above, is deluded and spinning out of control.
+Regarding active addiction, the ego is deluded and spinning out of control.
 Self-opinion is heavily distorted in one way or another.
 And, quite clearly, the so-called conscious mediator becomes more of a paranoid war-wager between the person and the outside world.
 Perception becomes irrational, as do any efforts to achieve adaptation.

 Of course, there is a need for ego in some respect.
-In fact, individuals with a high self-esteem, sense of self-awareness and accountability typically possess a healthy amount of it.
-But, as with most everything regarding active addiction, the ego of an active addict becomes excessive and dysfunctional when problems with addiction are at play.
+In fact, individuals with high self-esteem, a sense of self-awareness, and accountability typically possess a healthy amount of it.
+But, a person's ego becomes excessive and dysfunctional when problems with addiction are at play.

-In an article titled “The Elements of Ego Functioning” by Dr. Gregg Henriques, he writes that a poor-functioning ego lacks insight, agency and self-directedness, self-esteem, acceptance, compassion, empathy for others, integration, purpose, thematic coherence, philosophical and moral development.
-Certainly, an individual in active addiction lacks much if not all of the same.
+In an article titled “The Elements of Ego Functioning,” Dr. Gregg Henriques writes that a poor-functioning ego lacks insight, agency, self-directedness, self-esteem, acceptance, and compassion, empathy for others, integration, purpose, thematic coherence, philosophical and moral development.
+Certainly, an individual in active addiction lacks much, if not all, of the same.
 Therein lies the obstacle.

-When the ego goes unchecked in active addiction and the individual struggles with or develops a lack of all of the above, there is nothing outside influence can do to force the active addict to seek help.
-Generally speaking, no amount of mirroring, pleading or confrontation will persuade them.
+When the ego goes unchecked in active addiction and the individual struggles with or develops a lack of all of the above, there is nothing outside influence can do to force the person to seek help.
+Generally speaking, no amount of mirroring, pleading, or confrontation will persuade them.
 The dysfunctional ego will always stand strong in its irrational defense.